-Here is part 2 of the three-part series “Why Are My Tires So Loud?”
-This article focuses on uncommon or abnormal reasons why your tires may be making more noise than usual.
+Here is part 2 of the three-part series on “Excessive Tire Noise” This article focuses on uncommon or abnormal reasons why your tires may be making more noise than usual.

 Uneven treadwear can cause noise and vibration.
 There are a number of reasons why you may have uneven treadwear.
 The following list may help you figure out if you are experiencing uneven treadwear, and what is causing it.

 - Under Inflation: Tires with insufficient air pressure will wear more on the outside edges than in the middle.
 Squealing is a sign of under-inflated tires.